officialnico/py-tutorial/README.md

 Examples of this input could be a integer, string, float... anything can be passed as an argument, it's up to you what you use that 'data' for.

+### ==
+1==1 is true
+1==2 is false
+'==' is just telling you whether the two items are equal instead of '=' which will assign it a value (i.e x='apples' vs x=='apples')

+### Notes:
+* terminal arguments are useful because we don't have to ask the user for input(), taking up time.
+* libraries are python's way of storing functions so that we don't have to
+* sys is a library used for interacting with the system and terminal